GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-15-12-event-spring.md

 When an entity is updated, removed, or persisted, an event is published to notify other systems of the change.

-We will also enhance the notification process by incorporating DTO objects, thereby eliminating the need to fetch updated data.
+We will also enhance the notification process by incorporating DTO objects, eliminating the need to fetch updated data.
 This enhancement addresses one of the downsides of the **Event Notification Pattern** compared to **Event Sourcing**.

-The full code of the application is available on [GitHub](https://github.com/GaetanoPiazzolla/spring-event-notification).
+The full application code is available on [GitHub](https://github.com/GaetanoPiazzolla/spring-event-notification).

 ---